mmanela/vsts-workitem-recentlyviewed/readme.md

 ![Group](img/GroupExample.png)

-Clicking on the __View All__ button takes you to a full view showing every person who visited the worki tem including multiple visits from the same person.
+Clicking on the __View All__ button takes you to a full view showing every person who visited the work item including multiple visits from the same person.

 ![ViewAll](img/ViewAllExample.png)

-The number of visits kept for each work item is capped at the 1000 most recent.
+The number of visits kept for each work item is capped at the 200 most recent.

 ### How it works?